skyth3r/Skyth3r.github.io/content/articles/why-you-need-a-personal-website.md

 The internet is constantly changing and with that, the platforms that host our content are constantly in flux.
 Platforms can fall just as quickly as they can rise, either by just going [completely offline](https://indieweb.org/site-deaths) or by making drastic changes to how people interact with content on their site/platform.

 There are countless examples of this happening in the past and more recently the 2022 Twitter meltdown has led to some massive changes.
-One of these changes is that the newsletter platform Twitter acquired just two years ago, Revue is now [shutting down](https://www.theverge.com/2022/12/14/23509254/twitter-revue-shutdown-newsletter-data-deletion).
+One of these changes is that the newsletter platform Twitter acquired just two years ago, Revue, is now [shutting down](https://www.theverge.com/2022/12/14/23509254/twitter-revue-shutdown-newsletter-data-deletion).

 ## Digital platforms are fragile
 That’s partly why I’m writing this.
 The shutdown of Revue has been particularly frustrating for me as someone who moved their [newsletter](https://akashandmoney.com/) from another newsletter service to Revue thinking it would be a better fit earlier this year.
 The announced shutdown left me scrambling to migrate my content and subscribers over the Christmas holidays.

 It just goes to show you the kind of problems we face when we trust third-party platforms to host our content.
-Thankfully I managed to export my content & subscribers in time, but that got me wondering...How do I avoid this happening again?
+Thankfully I managed to export my content & subscribers in time, but that got me wondering...
+How do I avoid this happening again?

 ## Owning your content
 It's time to start owning our digital content.